Lightning-AI/pytorch-lightning/docs/source/starter/new-project.rst

 Loop Customization
 ==================

 If you need even more flexibility, you can fully customize the training loop to its core.
-Learn more about loops :doc:`here <../extensions/loops>`.
+These are usually required to be customized for advanced use-cases.
+Learn more inside :doc:`Loops docs <../extensions/loops>`.

 Predict or Deploy